 - You’ll be surprised what some drywall and paint can do.
 Add the right flooring and can lighting, and you’ll start to see your basement home theater build come to life before you get a single piece of equipment or seating in there.

 The great thing at this step, too, is that as you look around, you might notice a potential seating layout for the theater setup that you hadn’t thought of before.
-Since you haven’t installed any equipment or things like risers or platforms, if your new idea for the layout of your movie room still works with your electrical setup, you can change your mind and pivot at this step with no extra time, effort or cost.
+Maybe you were thinking of a row of 4 leather multimedia room seats, but now that you’re surveying the layout more closely, you’re considering adding a theater loveseat and a multimedia room leather recliner for some extra seating options.
+Since you haven’t installed any equipment or things like home theater risers or platforms, if your new idea for the layout of your movie room still works with your electrical setup, you can change your mind and pivot at this step with no extra time, effort or cost.

-- Take a moment here to look around and decide where the best area for the projector screen and theater seating setup.
-Taping out where you’ll use theater risers for stadium seating, or the outer edges of rows of theater chairs on the floor can do wonders to your ability to envision actually using your basement as a media room.
+- Take a moment here to look around and decide where the best area for the projector screen and theater seating setup is.
+Taping out where you’ll use theater risers for stadium seating, or the outer edges of rows of theater chairs on the floor can do wonders to your ability to envision actually using your basement as a media room and what sort of space your media room furniture will actually occupy.

 - This is also a great way to physically mark where the cone of best viewing angles falls; that way you can ensure your intended seating and tech setup is ideal for every seat in the theater room.

-Think about it this way – you’re using the thing you hate(d) most about your basement (its lack of natural light and cold surfaces) to your advantage; you want a dark room with sound-absorbing surfaces (re: cement floors and stone foundation) in a great home theater.
+Think about it this way – you’re using the thing you dislike most about your basement (its lack of natural light and cold surfaces) to your advantage; you want a dark room with sound-absorbing surfaces like cement floors and stone foundation in a great home theater.

 Getting Creative: Seating Ideas for Basement Home Theaters